A7.8: Main page

 2.7.
 Awarding procedure

-All proposals to award an RRA will be referred, in confidence, to the Trades Union of the NCC.
-Director's have the discretion to award up to £10,000.
+Approval of proposals to award RRAs will be carried out in accordance with the establishment’s delegated authority framework.
+Anonymous data on RRAs may be shared with the NCC on an annual basis.
 All parties are required to ensure that the proposal does not allow unfair discrimination to occur.

 2.8.
 Review and withdrawal

-Local management are responsible for reviewing RRAs in payment on an annual basis, to assess their on-going need, phasing out, or amendment.
+Local management is responsible for reviewing RRAs in payment on an annual basis, to assess their on-going need, phasing out, or amendment.

 The decision to award, increase or withdraw an RRA must be supported by objective evidence.
 The outcome should be recorded and the individual advised on the reasons for continuing, amending or removing an allowance.

-RRA holders will be given at least 3 months notice of intention to withdraw or reduce their allowance.
-The establishment will inform the Trades Union chair of the NCC of its intentions.
+RRA holders will be given at least 3 months' notice of intention to withdraw or reduce their allowance.

 The conditions normally applying to SA are as set out below.
 However, there is limited discretion for local management to make variations where this will help achieve more effective operation.
 Employees seeking specific variations should consult local management.